Create a Rabbit Control Program

 Plan - The insight gained in the first step allows you to start planning

-Timing is everything for cost-effective rabbit control and the best time is in late summer and early autumn when breeding has generally stopped because the grass they feed on has dried off.
+Timing is everything for cost-effective rabbit control.
+The best time is in late summer and early autumn when breeding has generally stopped because the grass they feed on has dried off.
 Naturally harsh environmental conditions, such as flood or drought can also cause added stress on the rabbit population, leading to longer lasting results.

 Trained Department of Natural Resources and Environment Tasmania (NRE Tas) Biosecurity Inspectors can assist with rabbit control planning.